-Various coal supply and associated rail transport contracts are in place to provide coal for use in production at the Centralia coal plant.
-The coal supply agreements allow TransAlta to take delivery of coal at fixed volumes with dates extending to 2020.
+Various coal supply and associated rail transport contracts are in place to provide coal for use in production at the Centralia thermal facility.
+The coal supply agreements allow TransAlta to take delivery of coal at fixed volumes with dates extending to 2025.
+In 2020, a new rail transportation service contract was entered into and pricing is reflective of current market conditions.
+As a result, there is an increase in expected rail transportation costs over the service period.

-Commitments related to mining agreements include the Corporation's share of commitments for mining agreements related to its Sheerness joint operation, and certain other mining royalty agreements.
-Some of these commitments have been reduced due to the cessation of coal-fired emissions from the Sheerness coal-fired plant on or before Dec.
-31, 2030.
+Commitments related to mining agreements include the Corporation's share of commitments for mining agreements related to its Sheerness joint operation and certain other mining royalty agreements.
+Some of these commitments have been reduced due to the accelerated plans to eliminate coal as a fuel source at the Sheerness facility by the end of 2021.